 Survival Tactics For Encountering A Venomous Spider

 During a spider encounter, it’s crucial to identify escape routes and clear paths for both yourself and the spider.
 If the spider becomes agitated or you feel unsafe, slowly move away from the spider, creating a clear path for it to retreat.
 Avoid cornering or trapping the spider, as this can lead to heightened aggression.
 By leaving the spider a clear pathway, you allow it to retreat safely and minimize the chances of a bite.

-See also How To Protect Your Garden From Wildlife Damage
+See also How To Protect Your Campsite From Unwanted Wildlife Visitors

+Survival Tactics For Encountering A Venomous Spider